mpelletier0691-byte/helgrind-field-forge/README.md

 Helgrind ᛬ Ásvættir Field Forge

-Norse‑themed (Hel realm) optimization UI for field developers working away from HQ — tuned for ThinkPad T490, Cursor IDE, and isolated project environments.
+Norse‑themed optimization UI for field developers working away from HQ — tuned for ThinkPad T490, Cursor IDE, and isolated project environments.
 Helgrind is a local device‑control and optimization console that applies durable OS‑level tuning without any cloud services or background daemons.
 Launch

 Double‑click Helgrind on the Desktop, or run: